silver-sat/arduinotnc/setup_instructions.md

 # Setup instructions for Raspberry PIs

 The two RPis will be called bridge, with IP address 192.168.100.101 and callsign MYCALL-8, and satellite, with IP address 192.168.100.102 and callsign MYCALL-9.
 The bridge RPi will need to be connected by WiFi to the internet.
+Instructions marked with a (\*) are only necessary for the virtual raspberry pi setup.

 ## Bridge Setup